dialogue-planning/plan4dial/docs/source/tutorial.rst

 Context variables are variables that your bot will store throughout the course of the conversation to keep track of the context gathered so far.
 Without context variables, the bot would not be able to store information from one line of dialogue to the next.

 One of the most common use cases of context variables is to store information gathered from the user.
 However, they can also be used internally to keep track of states in the conversation, the most common example being an indication of when the "goal" is reached.

-In this case, we know we want to keep track of the user's preferences, which include options for location, cuisine, allergy/food restrictions, budget, and outing type.
+In this case, we know we want to keep track of the user's information and preferences, which include their location, phone number, cuisine, allergy/food restrictions, budget, and outing type.
-Let's examine the context variables for location, cuisine, and food restrictions first.
+Let's examine the context variables for location, phone number, cuisine, and food restrictions first.

 .. code-block:: yaml